 Only around 80 ships are authorized to operate visitor cruises in the Galapagos Islands, and their permits are reviewed every year.

-The ships are divided into four different classes based on comfort and facilities.
+The ships are divided into 4 different classes based on comfort and amenities.

-Important: ships of different classes visit the same visitor sites.
-The difference lies in the level of luxury (cabins, food, amenities) as well as the quality of the guides.
+Please note: ships in different classes visit the same sites.
+The difference lies in the level of luxury (the cabins, the food, the amenities) as well as in the quality of the guides.

-We have selected the best ships in each class.
+We have selected the best ships for each class.

-Sometimes it is more interesting to search according to a different classification.
+Sometimes it’s more interesting to search using a different category.

-Here you will find all catamarans, all large ships (carrying more than 16 passengers), all diving cruises, and all sailing ships in a separate section.
+Here you’ll find all catamarans, all large ships (that carry more than 16 passengers), all dive cruises, and all sailing ships in separate sections.

 You sleep in a hotel and don't suffer from seasickness.
 You can discover restaurants.